 These add-ins, mostly for Microsoft Exchange Server, control the content of incoming and outgoing messages with a variety of techniques: Filtering attachments Filtering junk mail Filtering for objectionable content Some are direct add-ins for Exchange Server; others operate externally on Internet mail going into and out of the server.
 Many combine content control with virus

 Custom actions add functionality to the Rules Wizard in Microsoft Outlook by performing additional actions on messages.
 There are very few custom actions available (in part because they were written in C++).
 For this reason, we are including other useful "rules tools" here.
 See Run a Script rules for an alternative to Custom Actions.
-Available
+Notes

 Customer Relationship Management (CRM) Utilities that work with Outlook and may replace BCM.